2S-UDF: A Novel Two-stage UDF Learning Method for Robust Non-watertight Model Reconstruction from Multi-view Images: Conclusions

 \section{Conclusions}

-Overall, \methodname\ offers a promising approach to the problem of reconstructing both open and watertight models from multi-view images.
-Its advantages over existing methods lie in the use of a simpler and more accurate density function, a smooth and differentiable UDF representation, and a simple yet effective surface reconstruction strategy tailored to the density function, which greatly improves the learning process.
-Results from our experiments on the DeepFashion3D and DTU datasets demonstrate the effectiveness of our method, particularly in reconstructing textureless models and regions with limited visibility.
-Moreover, our method does not rely on object masks, making it more practical in real-world applications.
+Overall, \methodname{} offers a promising approach to the problem of reconstructing both open and watertight models from multi-view images.
+Its advantages over existing methods lie in the use of a simple and more accurate density function, and a smooth differentiable UDF representation, so that the learned UDF approximates the ground truth as much as possible.
+A two-stage learning strategy further eliminates bias and improves UDF accuracy.
+Results from our experiments on the DeepFashion3D, DTU and BlendedMVS datasets demonstrate the effectiveness of our method, particularly in learning smooth and stably open UDFs revealing the robustness of \methodname{}.
+Moreover, our method does not rely on object masks for open model reconstruction, making it more practical in real-world applications.

-In the future, we plan to investigate strictly unbiased and occlusion-aware density functions to fill the theoretical gap and further improve the accuracy of our method.
-We also aim to explore the use of sparse views for UDF learning.